Are you thinking about gigging it on a Saturday night alone or with your band?

 Best Acoustic Electric Guitars for the Money

-At some point during your guitar shopping spree, you’re going to have to acknowledge your budget constraints.
+At some point during your acoustic electric guitars shopping spree, you’re going to have to acknowledge your budget constraints.
 Just like everything good, construction of your electric acoustic guitar keeps getting better with more and more cash.
 But, you can quickly run up the costs with this and that feature if you’re not set on your price range or close to it anyway.

 Purely for your consideration and convenience and to do justice to exceptional, first-rate guitars, we’ve provided budget categories for you cost-conscious buyers.
 You don’t have to do all the filtering yourself, and you’ll be able to stick within your means while still getting a value guitar buy with tons of quality.